Nanukwu1/InsureClaimTracker/README.md

 This project is a Python-based application designed to manage insurance claims through a simple command-line interface.
 It allows users to add, view, update, and delete claim records while ensuring that all required information is entered correctly.

-This creates a central space to access claims and delete the need for manual spreadsheets, unneccesary tools, or inconsistency in record tracking.
-This program provides a clear system that allows users to access their records in one place.
+This program deletes the need for manual spreadsheets, unneccesary tools, or inconsistency in record tracking.

 All data is stored in a CSV file, so information is saved and available the next time the program runs.
 The system is organized using functions, making the code easier to understand, maintain, and update.